Debugging on Android

 Enabling Debug and Loading the Bundle from your Local Host

-Android is a bit different when it comes to allow developers to load their React Native local bundles into the app.
-Instead of pointing your bundle url to your local host, we need to configure the bridge differently depending if you want to load a remote or local bundle.
+Android is a bit different when it comes to allowing developers to load their React Native local bundles into the app.
+Instead of pointing your bundle URL to your local host, we need to configure the bridge differently depending on whether you want to load a remote or a local bundle.

-To facilitate your life, we have created a simple checkbox in the debug menu of the app (then one appering the first time you launch the debug app) which will allow you to configure the application internally to load your local bundle and enable all the cool developer tools React Native has to offer.
+To facilitate your life, we have created a simple checkbox in the debug menu of the app (the one appearing the first time when you launch the debug app) which will allow you to configure the application internally to load your local bundle and enable all the cool developer tools React Native has to offer.

-REMEMBER: Please follow the intrusctions in the Running on device if you haven't setup your ADB to forward your remote port to your local machine.
+REMEMBER: Please follow the Running on device intrusctions if you haven't setup your ADB to forward your remote port to your local machine.

-In order to be able to draw the React Native developer menu, you will need to allow your application to draw over other applications.
-In order to do this follow this simple steps:
+In order to be able to draw the React Native developer menu, you will have to allow your application to draw over other applications.
+In order to do this follow these simple steps:

 - Open Android settings

 - Select Apps

 - Scroll to the bottom and enable the option 'Draw over other apps' under the Advanced section